Nathan Healy

 Frequently Asked Questions

-Yes, Pennsylvania has net metering through all major utilities including PECO, Duquesne Light, PPL Electric, and others.
-You receive 1:1 credit for excess solar electricity sent to the grid at full retail rates.
+Yes, Pennsylvania has net metering across all major utility companies.
+All seven utilities—PECO, Duquesne Light, West Penn Power, Penn Power, PPL Electric, Metropolitan Edison, and Pennsylvania Electric—offer 1:1 net metering, meaning you receive full retail rate credit for excess solar energy sent to the grid.

-Yes, solar panels increase home value in Pennsylvania.
-Research from Zillow shows solar panels increase home value by 4.1% on average nationwide.
+Yes, solar panels typically increase home value in Pennsylvania.
+Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without solar.